olliw42/mLRS/README.md

 ## Hardware ##

 Hardware is a problem currently.
 One might be tempted to think that all the recent commercial ExpressLRS hardware should be good platforms, but this is unfortuantely not so.
-The ESP's they use simply do not offer the peripherals which are desired for mLRS TX modules, hence I started with STM32 as main platform.
+The ESP's they use simply do not offer the peripherals which are desired for mLRS Tx modules, hence I started with STM32 as main platform.
 I am not against ESP however, to the contrary.
 So if anyone wants to add ESP32 support please join.

 The code so far supports:
 - Frsky R9M transmitter and R9MX and R9MM receiver modules
-- Siyi FM30 system (early version only, those with STM32 chips; the TX module needs few small hardware modifications, see https://github.com/olliw42/mLRS/issues/4#issuecomment-1030601900)
+- Siyi FM30 system (early version only, those with STM32 chips; the Tx module needs few small hardware modifications, see https://github.com/olliw42/mLRS/issues/4#issuecomment-1030601900)
 - several DIY boards you can find in https://github.com/olliw42/mLRS-hardware

 In the 915/868 MHz range, the Frsky R9M & R9MX system provides a simple and readily available entry to mLRS.
 In this sense it is the best option available currently.
 Its big disadvantage is however that the receiver's transmission power is quite low and telemetry range thus relatively short.
 In the 2.4 GHz range, the DIY options are currently the way to go.